microsoft/finops-toolkit/docs-mslearn/toolkit/hubs/template.md

   - Secrets:
     - Data Factory system managed identity

-In addition to the above, the following resources are created to automate the deployment process.
-The deployment scripts should be deleted automatically but please do not delete the managed identities as this may cause errors when upgrading to the next release.
+In addition to the preceding information, the following resources are created to automate the deployment process.
+The deployment scripts should be deleted automatically.
+However, don't delete the managed identities as it might cause errors when upgrading to the next release.

 - Managed identities:
-  - `<storage>_blobManager` ([Storage Blob Data Contributor](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor)) – Uploads the settings.json file.
+  - `<storage>_blobManager` ([Storage Blob Data Contributor](/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor)) – Uploads the settings.json file.
-  - `<datafactory>_triggerManager` ([Data Factory Contributor](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#data-factory-contributor)) – Stops triggers before deployment and starts them after deployment.
+  - `<datafactory>_triggerManager` ([Data Factory Contributor](/azure/role-based-access-control/built-in-roles#data-factory-contributor)) – Stops triggers before deployment and starts them after deployment.
 - Deployment scripts (automatically deleted after a successful deployment):
   - `<datafactory>_deleteOldResources` – Deletes unused resources from previous FinOps hubs deployments.
   - `<datafactory>_stopTriggers` – Stops all triggers in the hub using the triggerManager identity.